binarybottle/optimize_layouts/keyboards/README_keyboards.md

     ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

 ## Overview of Steps
+1. Optimally arrange the 16 most frequent letters in the 16 most comfortable keys.
+   1. Create every possible arrangement (11,880) of the 4 most frequent letters to the 12 most comfortable keys.
+   2. For each
-1. Generate configuration files with letters and keys to assign.
+   Generate 11,880 configuration files to set up letters and keys.
 2. Optimally arrange frequent letters for each configuration.
 3. Generate a second set of configuration files.
 4. Optimally arrange remaining letters.